 If you’re amongst the 50% of the contracting population that has previously taken your IR35 status seriously and used a third party to support you, then brilliant – you’re doing the right thing.
 If not, now is the time to sharpen up on working practices, call in an expert and build your own confidence in your status: do not expect a soft-landing from HMRC in 2021.

 Remember – you are now still responsible for and liable for your IR35 status.

 What if your client determined you were inside IR35?

 If your client determined you inside IR35, now is the time to step back and understand why that was the case.
 If they’ve provided you with an SDS, examine it and look to see where your opinion differs from theirs.
 Similarly, if you have a copy of CEST questions where you disagree with the answers, this is a good starting point.

 This is an uncomfortable read, but now is the time to be honest with yourself.
 If your client determined you inside IR35, is it realistic that you were inside IR35 all along?
 How much strength is there in your counter-argument?
 If you think you may have been a “strong inside” case all along, you may wish to consider moving to a new client.
 Come April 2021, HMRC won’t have much patience for incorrect determinations, so do consider this carefully.
 The risk to you will be significant.

 If, on the other hand, your client determined you inside IR35 but the case was more marginal now is a really good opportunity for you to build a stronger outside IR35 case.
 Look at areas of weakness in your determination and take remedial action where you can.
-A good starting point is this article on IR35 – you’ll find advice on how to determine status, and tips on keeping evidence:
+Watch our in-depth videos to understand how to determine your IR35 status.